-Retro Uprising is supported by donations.
-We have minimal ads and no membership fees.
+Retro Uprising is supported 100% by donations from users like you!
+We have zero ads and no membership fees.

 Register to enable more features such as high score recording.

 A run-of-the-mill action platformer based on the 1994 children's movie, 3 Ninjas Kick Back features three playable characters (Rocky, Colt, and Tum-Tum), each having a unique weapon.
 Visually, this title looks dated, with small cartoon-like character sprites and bland environments backed by the same repetitious tune, with equally repetitive run, slash, and jump gameplay.

 7th Saga features seven playable characters, each with their own motives and storylines, all on a competitive quest to retrieve seven lost mystical Runes.
 Players will encounter the other six characters, ranging from a Tetsujin robot to a malevolent alien, throughout the course of their adventure, battling or joining them in their quest.
 Once collected, runes imbue their possessor with special abilities, and a Crystal Ball map tells you of their placement, as well as that of surrounding towns and enemies.
 Graphically, 7th Saga is gritty and a tad pixelated, while the music lends a regal and foreboding tone.
 7th Saga's most glaring flaw is the absurd amount of fighting necessary to gain levels and progress further in your quest.
 A great game but not for the faint of heart.

 The player(s) get to play in either exhibition, tournament, or in the all-star mode.
 The view is from a left-right perspective and the national flags of several European countries are used in the game.
 In the game mode "You're a Hero," the player must make miracle plays that either win and/or change the game.
 The kick-off is doing using 3D graphics with the camera showing the spectators in the grandstand.